The Scientific Program Committee welcomes the submission of abstracts for presentation at MSVirtual2020. A few changes to note:

 Each abstract will be reviewed by 3-4 external experts.
 Each reviewer will receive the author(s) name(s) and affiliation along with the abstract.
 Upon completion of the external review, the final decision of acceptance or rejection will be made by the Congress Planning Committee.

-All accepted abstracts will be published in the Multiple Sclerosis Journal Online and may also be viewed on the MSWashingtonDC2020 online program and mobile app.
+All accepted abstracts will be published in the Multiple Sclerosis Journal Online and may also be viewed in the MSVirtual2020 meeting library.

 Full text of Regular Abstracts will be published on Friday, August 28, 2020.
 Full text of Late Breaking Abstracts will be published on the first day of the meeting (Wednesday, September 9, 2020).

-A select number of Late Breaking Abstracts will be accepted for Oral Presentation during the Late Breaking News Session on Saturday, September 12, 2020.
+A select number of Late Breaking Abstracts will be accepted for Oral Presentation during the Late Breaking News Session.
 The remaining accepted abstracts will be presented as posters.

 During the abstract submission process, a primary keyword (or topic) must be selected that best fits your submission.
 You will be able to select from the following keywords:

-Presenting authors who are trainees, or who have obtained an advanced degree (M.D. or Ph.D.) within seven years of the time of submission, are considered a Young Investigator.
+Presenting authors who are students/trainees in the process of obtaining an advanced degree (M.D. or Ph.D.)
+OR colleagues who have obtained an advanced degree within seven years of the time of registration are considered a Young Investigator.
 Abstracts from Young Investigators will be considered for an Oral Presentation during the Young Investigator Sessions.
 Candidates may be students, residents, postdoctoral fellows or junior faculty.
 If there are extenuating circumstances that may qualify you to be considered a Young Investigator, please contact firstname.lastname@example.org.
 Final decisions regarding eligibility will be made by the Scientific Program Committee.

 If you wish to be considered a Young Investigator, be sure to indicate as such during the abstract submission process.
 You may be contacted for proof of eligibility if your abstract is selected for an Oral Presentation.